rvandewater/YAIB/README.md

 pip install -e .
 ```

-> Use `environment.yml` on Intel hardware, `environment_mps.yml` on Macs with Metal Performance Shaders.
+> Use `environment.yml` on x86 hardware and `environment_mps.yml` on Macs with Metal Performance Shaders.

 > Note that the last command installs the package called `icu-benchmarks`.